numerica-ideas/community/docker/quickly-dockerizing-nodejs/README.md

 **Congratulations!
 You have successfully dockerized your NodeJS/NestJS App with no effort while following best practices.**

-If you are interested in a related content, take a look at the following which explains how to [Dockerize a Spring Boot Application with MySQL](https://blog.numericaideas.com/docker-compose-springboot-mysql):
+If you are interested in related content, take a look at the following which explains how to [Dockerize a Spring Boot Application with MySQL](https://blog.numericaideas.com/docker-compose-springboot-mysql):

 [![DockerizeSpringBootApplicationWithMySQL](../../docker/docker-compose-springboot-mysql/images/Dockerize-Spring-Boot-Application-with-MySQL.png)](https://blog.numericaideas.com/docker-compose-springboot-mysql)